Full Sun Perennials That Bloom All Summer

 Summer Flowering Bulbs A colourful addition to summer gardens.

 There are many varieties of perennials that bloom all summer for you to choose from, with new ones coming onto the market all the time.
+What are you going to grow in your gardens this summer?

 For myself I prefer the older, simpler varieties of most flowering plants, as I think they are some of the most disease resistant.